-Al Muzawaka tombs Dakhla Oasis, Egypt information, tours, booking
+Al Muzawaka tombs Dakhla Oasis tours, booking, reviews

 Al Muzawaka tombs or Muzawaka tombs located in Dakhla oasis, Egypt.
 In fact, the tombsare a part of the Amheida cemeteries.
 Moreover, the tombs consists of a series of small soft stone hills or ridges in which over 300 tombs cut.
 In fact, the name means “The Decorated Hill”.
 A few of these tombs decorated in a mixture of traditional Egyptian and classical style.
 In fact, it was in the Roman period in the first and second centuries after the birth.
 Moreover, many of the tombs still not excavated.
 Two of the most interesting tombs belong to Petubastis and Petosiris.
 In fact, the tombs are outstanding for their exquisite colorful fresco.